-- Mental Health Act spend (Section 117) £69,186k: Mental Health Act spend included within the MHIS total is based on the primary diagnosis as recorded on the clinical patient management system.
+- Mental Health Act spend (Section 117) £81.2m (2022/23 £69.2m): Mental Health Act spend included within the MHIS total is based on the primary diagnosis as recorded on the clinical patient management system.
 An adjustment has not been made for learning disabilities or dementia where patients have multiple diagnoses.
-We note that this approach is consistent with that adopted by the former clinical commissioning groups which were closed when this ICB was established on 1 July 2022. - Mental Health Act spend (Section 117) £6,627k: the figure of £69,186K in the exception above includes £6,627k which is shown in ICB records as relating to Northumberland Place.
-As in prior years when it was Northumberland CCG, the Northumberland Place has apportioned the total Section 117 spend according to a percentage calculated at the outset of MHIS arrangements based on an exercise undertaken at the time.
+We note that this approach is consistent with that adopted by the ICB in the previous year. - Mental Health Act spend (Section 117) £7.4m: the figure of £81.2m in the exception above includes £7.4m which is shown in ICB records as relating to Northumberland Place.
+As in prior years the Northumberland Place has apportioned the total Section 117 spend according to a percentage calculated at the outset of MHIS arrangements based on an exercise undertaken at the time.
 Consequently, this is based on data that is several years old.

-Gavin Barker
+Gavin Barker Director

-Director

-For and on behalf of Forvis Mazars LLP

-The Corner Bank Chambers 26 Mosley Street Newcastle upon Tyne NE1 1DF
+For and on behalf of Forvis Mazars LLP The Corner Bank Chambers 26 Mosley Street Newcastle upon Tyne NE1 1DF